-'Students are advised to take 15-16 credits of Suggested Electives, sufficient to complete 60 credits total.
+Students are advised to take 15-16 credits of Suggested Electives, sufficient to complete 60 credits total.
 Students are advised to choose one of the one-credit fieldwork courses (ENG 238, COM 141, COM 142, or HUM276).

 You may choose any Arts and Science electives.
-In addition

-to the recommended internship listed below, especially suggested are Topics in Creative Writing (ENG 232) or the Screenwriting Seminar (EMS 112).
-As this is an A.A. degree, you have the flexibility to explore beyond Creative Writing as well, including up to six non-Arts and Science credits.
+In addition to the recommended internship, especially suggested are Topics in Creative Writing (ENG 232) or the Screenwriting Seminar (EMS 112).
+As this is an A.A. degree, you have the flexibility to explore beyond Creative Writing as well.

-Only six non-Arts and Science credits may be taken towards an A.A. degree.
+2 Only six non-Arts and Science credits may be taken towards an A.A. degree.